No passwords, No popups, No AI, No cost:

 2002

 A. Search this website and you will see many references to staining of stainless steel.
 How about a wax that is used by the cleaning people in the building?
 Also search for a single cleaning person who has an unlabeled bottle secreted in their cleaning cart.
-I have seen several instances of cleaning people, who with the best intentions, have used things like diluted muriatic acid [affil links] or bleach solutions for cleaning because they believed that this had some great advantage over the government issue stuff.
+I have seen several instances of cleaning people, who with the best intentions, have used things like diluted muriatic acid this on eBay or Amazon [affil links] or bleach solutions for cleaning because they believed that this had some great advantage over the government issue stuff.

 Or it could just be coffee.
 I don't want to create a witch hunt, so a training session for everyone in the building that may get at your elevator can save a lot of hassle and false accusations.
 Stress the importance of using the recommended cleaning materials and none other.
 Encourage, during the training session, the cleaning personnel to talk about what they think about the finish, and how they would maintain the surface, Send one of your engineers around the cleaning rounds to see what issues are being faced with maintenance of the elevator.
 A dirty looking elevator is probably one of the first things noticed by a guest, and makes a big impression.